Warwick Films: 1955–57 expansion

 Warwick signed a new three-picture deal with Victor Mature.
 The first of this was Interpol (1957), an action thriller shot in Europe, which reunited Mature with Anita Ekberg, and co-starred Trevor Howard; John Gilling directed.
 Warwick's biggest budgeted movie to date was Fire Down Below (1957), an adventure film starring Rita Hayworth, Robert Mitchum and Jack Lemmon, directed by Robert Parrish.
 The shoot was difficult, being plagued by problems with its mercurial star Rita Hayworth, and led to a temporary strain in their relationship with Columbia Pictures.

 At the end of 1956 it was announced Warwick would make thirteen films for a total of $18 million.

 Warwick made its first comedy, the low budget How to Murder a Rich Uncle (1957), starring and directed by Nigel Patrick.
 It was their first movie without an American star.

 High Flight (1957) was more traditional: an air force movie starring Ray Milland, directed by Gilling.
 So too was No Time to Die (1958) a war movie with Mature directed by Young.
 That was the last in a seven-picture deal Warwick had with Columbia.

 In February 1957 Warwick announced their relationship with Columbia would finish at the end of the year.

+The financial performance of Fire Down Below and High Flight was disappointing, with Warwick losing money on both.
 In October 1957 Warwick announced they would shift from continuous production to a per-picture basis and let go many of their permanent staff.
 They said after No Time to Die they would have finished their seven film obligation to Columbia.
 Production on The Man Inside was pushed back.
 Warwick said Zarak was profitable but Fire Down Below grossed $750,000 short of the amount to break even.

-It was announced that Ladd would make three more films for the company, but he did not appear in another Warwick film.
+In September 1957 it was announced that Ladd would make three more films for the company, but he did not appear in another Warwick film.
 Two of the films were made with other actors, The Man Inside and Killers of Kilimanjaro.

-The Man Inside (1958) starred Jack Palance and Anita Ekberg and was directed by Gilling.

-1959–61 Final Years

-Towards the end of 1959 Warwick announced they were reducing production to one film a year.
+Towards the end of 1957 Warwick announced they were reducing production to one film a year.
 "In five years costs have doubled and earnings have halved", said Allen at the time.
 "When those two graphs meet you're out of business" Warwick sold its office business in central London, disposed of technical equipment and terminated staff contracts.